Approximate selective inference via maximum likelihood: Proofs

-The penultimate conclusion relies on the $L$-Lipschitz nature of $\alpha^*(\cdot)$ where $L\leq \eta_0$.
-This property is a direct consequence of the strong convexity we note for $\alpha(\cdot)$.
-Taking conditional expectations on both sides gives us the finite-sample bound in the Proposition. \end{proof}
+The ultimate inequality relies on the $L$-Lipschitz nature of $\alpha^*$ where $L\leq (\lambda_0)^{-1}$; this fact is a direct consequence of the strong convexity noted for $\alpha$.
+Taking conditional expectations on both sides gives us the finite-sample bound in our claim. \end{proof}